wulinjiansheng/WebGL_PathTracer/README.md

 ------------------------
 ####1.
 WebGL framework
 - Ping-pong textures
 We use Ping-pong technique to mix each iteration's image with previous result.
-That we store the previous iteration's image in texture0 and after path tracer computation we mix texture0's color with the new computed result color and store this new iteration's image in texture1.
+That we store the previous iteration's image in texture0 and after path tracing computation we mix texture0's color with the new computed result color and store this new iteration's image in texture1.
 Then we exchange texture0 and texture1 and run the next iteration, so on and so forth.

 - Texture parameters
 We store the objects' information in a texture and in the shader we read objects' parameters from this texture.
 More specifically, every 7 pixels of the texture image store one object's information.
 This enables us to pass only one uniform to pass all the objects' information, which enables users to add as many objects as they want in the scene.